Acer Chromebook 516 GE review: As good as cloud gaming gets

 Now, Chromebooks are integral to the lives of millions of students and professionals.

-Google and a few partners (including Acer) have now decided to see if they can leverage the same reliance on cloud-based services to create Chromebooks for gaming.
+Google and a few partners (including Acer) have now decided to see if they can use the same reliance on cloud-based services to create Chromebooks for gaming.

 Services like Nvidia's GeForce Now and Microsoft's Xbox Game Pass make this possible by shifting the heavy lifting to a remote server.